 Yes You Can Create Your Own Website… Just Not A Very Good One

-Short of learning how to code, a website builder (which we touched on in our last article) is the only real option for creating a website if you have no previous experience.
+Short of learning how to code, a website builder is the only real option for creating a website if you have no previous experience.

-However, the benefit of using an open source or enterprise level system is that an experienced developer has full access to the entire codebase for the website, and can make it look and function exactly how it needs to.
+However, the benefit of using an open source or enterprise-level system is that an experienced developer has full access to the entire codebase for the website and can make it look and function exactly how you need it to.

-But at some point, the demand for a “build you own website” solution grew to the point where the market responded and produced a whole range of CMS’s which are targeted towards non-technical people to enable them to create their own website.
-Which is great, in theory.
+But at some point, the demand for a “build your own website” solution grew to the point where the market responded and produced a whole range of CMSs that are targeted toward non-technical people to enable them to create their own website.
+Which is great, in theory…

-With the rise of “build your own website” (from here-on-out referred to as BYOW) services like WIX and Squarespace, it’s becoming increasingly appealing for people to create their own website.
+With the rise of “build your own website” (BYOW) services like WIX and Squarespace, it’s becoming increasingly appealing for people to create their own websites.
 But the question remains; can I really build a website myself without any technical skill?